robulouski/voidy-bootstrap/README.rst

 The other hook is custom includes.
 These are variables that can be set in ``pelicanconf.py`` to point to the filename of a template fragment.
-These template fragments will be included and will replace content in the default templates.
+These template fragments will replace content in the default templates.
 For example, if ``pelicanconf.py`` contains the line::

   CUSTOM_SIDEBAR = "custom/sidebar.html"